lwa-project/lsl/doc/source/tutorial-drx.rst

 	>>> print frame.data.iq.mean()
 	0.03+1.03j

-In the above code, line 3 reads the raw DRX frame into a :mod:`lsl.reader.drx.Frame` object.
+In the above code, line 3 reads the raw DRX frame into a :class:`lsl.reader.drx.Frame` object.
 Lines 4 and 6 access the Frame objects various attributes.
 Line 4, for example, parses the DRX ID field and returns a three-element tuple containing the beam number, tuning, and polarization.
 Line 6 prints the mean value of the I/Q data associated with this frame.

 .. warning::
 	The DRX reader can throw various errors when reading in a DRX frame if the frame